fellesverkstedet/ShopBot-Addons/README.md

 ![Dust Shoe open](https://github.com/fellesverkstedet/ShopBot-Addons/blob/master/dust%20extraction%20shoe%20for%20ShopBot%20alpha/Dust-shoe-open.JPG)
 *open*

-* A dust shoe split in two with snap connection
+* A dust shoe split in two with a snap connection
-* Makes it easier and faster to chnge milling bits
+* Makes it easier and faster to change milling bits
-* Makes it possbile to choose between visual oversight on milling action, maximum dus extraction
+* Makes it possible to choose between visual oversight on milling action, or maximum dust extraction
-* Materials: Polycarboanate, Polyethylene, Leather and nuts and bolts
+* Materials: polycarboanate, polyethylene, leather and nuts and bolts